 Lutetium-177-Dotatate (Lutathera®) is a combined radionuclide-peptide that received FDA approval for the treatment of well-differentiated, somatostatin receptor-positive, gastroenteropancreatic NETs in 2018 [3,4,5].
 While multiple studies have demonstrated efficacy of this radionuclide in the treatment of NETs, this therapy is not without risk, including a rare, but potentially life-threatening complication of carcinoid crisis [4,6].
 Given its potential morbidity and mortality, carcinoid crisis remains imperative for clinicians to become educated and vigilant for the signs and symptoms of carcinoid crisis so that treatment may be instituted rapidly.
-This manuscript provides a literature review of the topic to promote awareness of this potential adverse event, with emphasis on early recognition and rapid management.
+This manuscript provides an overview of the topic to promote awareness of this potential adverse event, with emphasis on early recognition and rapid management.
 In addition, we present our own institution’s experience Lutetium-177-Dotatate across a five year period.

 Methods

-A comprehensive literature review of lutetium-177-dotatate therapy and its potential complication of carcinoid crisis was performed.
-Topics included, but were not limited to, incidence, pathophysiology, presentation, and symptomatic management of the adverse event, including medication, dosages, and preventative measures.
-Additionally, a review of our institution’s experience is presented.
+A literature review of PubMed®-indexed, peer-reviewed works centered on lutetium-177-dotatate therapy and its potential complication of carcinoid crisis was performed.
+Topics searched included, but were not limited to, incidence, pathophysiology, presentation, symptomatic management, and prevention of the adverse event, including relevant medication(s) and dosages,.
+Additionally, a review of our institution’s experience was performed utilizing a radiology-specific clinical analytics application search of adverse events in patients having undergone lutetium-177-dotatate therapy from October 2018 (the date of the first therapy our institution administered) to February 2024.

-Literature Review
+Findings

 Overview of Neuroendocrine Tumors

-Neuroendocrine tumors (NETs) are a diverse group of neoplasms.
-These tumors are unified by the commonality of being of neuroendocrine origin.
+Neuroendocrine tumors (NETs) are a diverse group of neoplasms which are unified by the commonality of being of neuroendocrine origin.
 NETs may cause symptoms such as the carcinoid syndrome by secreting biologically active peptides and amines that include serotonin, histamine, prostaglandins tachykinins, and kallikrein [7].
-NETs are most commonly located in the intestine, specifically the small intestine, in addition to the pancreas, lung, and adrenal glands, including tumors such as carcinoid and pheochromocytoma [8].
-Other, rarer forms of NETs can also be found throughout the body, including medullary thyroid carcinoma and neuroblastoma [8].
-Although predominately sporadic, NETs may be associated with inherited genetic conditions, such as multiple endocrine neoplasia type 1, von Hippel-Lindau disease, tuberous sclerosis complex type 1 and 2, and neurofibromatosis type 1 [7,8,9,10,11].
+NETs are most commonly located in the intestine, specifically the small intestine, in addition to the pancreas, lung, and adrenal glands, including tumors such as carcinoid and pheochromocytoma [8,9,10,11].

+Many NETs express subtype somatostatin type 2 receptors on their cell surface, which when bound to somatostatin, inhibits secretion of hormones through inhibition of intracellular cAMP and calcium ion release, and inhibits cell proliferation by upregulating the cell cycle inhibitors p27 and p21 [7].
+Tumors expressing somatostatin receptors can be identified in vivo by using nuclear medicine imaging, specifically using radiotracers which bind to somatostatin receptors, such as Gallium-68-Dotatate in PET imaging, and previously with Indium-111-Pentetreotide in traditional gamma camera imaging [6].
+Given the ability to control both tumor cell division and hormone secretion through the somatostatin receptor, the development of somatostatin analogs has become a key target in non-surgical therapy and is the fundamental principal behind Lutetium-177-Dotatate therapy [3].

 Treatment plans for neuroendocrine tumors typically begins with the surgical pathology assessment of tumor aggressiveness that is based on assessing mitotic count, intracellular Ki-67 protein levels, and morphologic features of differentiation, e.g., higher mitotic count, higher Ki-67 levels, and poorly differentiated histological morphology being associated with more aggressive tumor and poorer prognosis [7].
 In addition to tumor histological and molecular characterization, the choice of treatment modalities is also dependent on the anatomic location(s) of tumor and extent of disease [8].
 Surgical resection is typically reserved for non-metastatic NETs, while those suffering metastasis are typically treated with a combination of medical therapy, organ-targeted chemoembolization, and/or radionuclide therapy [8].

-Many NETs express subtype somatostatin type 2 receptors on their cell surface, which when bound to somatostatin, inhibits secretion of hormones through inhibition of intracellular cAMP and calcium ion release, and inhibits cell proliferation by upregulating the cell cycle inhibitors p27 and p21 [7].
-Tumors expressing somatostatin receptors can be identified in vivo by using nuclear medicine imaging, specifically using radiotracers which bind to somatostatin receptors, such as Gallium-68-Dotatate in PET imaging, and previously with Indium-111-Pentetreotide in traditional gamma camera imaging [6].
-Given the ability to control both tumor cell division and hormone secretion through the somatostatin receptor, the development of somatostatin analogs has become a key target in non-surgical therapy and is the fundamental principal behind Lutetium-177-Dotatate therapy [3].

 Fundamentals of Lutetium-177-Dotatate